OctopusDeploy/blog/blog/2023-01/key-assumption-work-culture/index.md

   - DevOps
 ---

-DevOps has brought the topic of organization culture firmly to the table.
+DevOps has brought the topic of organizational culture firmly to the table.
 While culture was always an element of Agile and Lean, the research into DevOps has shown it's just as important as the more technical capabilities.

 The DevOps structural equation model has several elements related to people and culture, so it's clear that human issues are an important part of the DevOps picture.
 The 5 cultural capabilities in the model are: